 Are E-Cigarettes Safer Than Traditional Cigarettes?

 From many smokers’ perspectives, using an e-cigarette is not smoking and the vapor emitted from the e-cigarette device is not considered secondhand smoke.
-This is why many tenants, even some of your Silver Spring tenants, may feel that banning the use of e-cigarettes is unreasonable.
+This is why many tenants, even some of your Dupont Circle rental property tenants, may feel that banning the use of e-cigarettes is unreasonable.